Harvick wins at Darlington as NASCAR returns to tracks

 McIlroy has key shot in exhibition at Seminole

 JUNO BEACH, Fla.
 (AP) — Rory McIlroy delivered the money shot in the TaylorMade Driving Relief exhibition that raised over $5 million for COVID-19 relief funds.
-With the match down to a closet-to-the-pin contest after regulation, McIlroy barely stayed on the shelf left of the pin, measured at 13 feet to beat Matthew Wolff’s attempt by five feet.
+With the match down to a closest-to-the-pin contest after regulation, McIlroy barely stayed on the shelf left of the pin, measured at 13 feet to beat Matthew Wolff’s attempt by five feet.
 The final carryover gave McIlroy and Dustin Johnson $1.85 million for the American Nurses Foundation.

 Wolff and Fowler made $1.15 million for the CDC Foundation.
 Fowler had seven birdies.